lynkos/trivia/README.md

 # Project 5 - *Trivia*
-App that challenges users with trivia questions spanning a variety of categories, formats, and difficulties.
+iOS app that challenges users with trivia questions spanning a variety of categories, formats, and difficulties.

 ## Features
 - [x] App launches to an Options screen where user can modify the types of questions presented when the game starts.
 Users should be able to choose: